-Preaching Notes – 5th Sunday A (8 February 2026)
+Preaching Notes – Lent 2nd Sunday (1 March 2026)

 Having unveiled the practical path to deep and lasting happiness (the beatitudes), Jesus immediately tells three very short parables – stories – to explain that